sc-ventures/cloudbreak-documentation/docs/cb-shell.md

 There are three ways to install and run Cloudbreak Shell:

 * From the Cloudbreak VM (Recommended)
 * From the Docker Image
 * Build From Source

->>>>TO-DO: What are the advantages of the other two methods (using prepared docker image and building from the source)?
+> The latter two methods allow you to run the CLI your local machine.

 #### From the Cloudbreak VM